Financial-Times/origami/README.md

 </div>
 ```

-When images load they can cause a jarring reflow of the content.
-If you are implementing a static site you may wish to apply `width` and `height` attributes to your image elements.
-If you are working on a responsive website this component provides tools with which to create placeholders which preserve space for the image to load into.
+When lazy loaded content loads it can cause a jarring reflow of the page.
+If you are implementing a page with a static width you may wish to apply `width` and `height` attributes to your image elements but if you are working on a responsive site you may want to use placeholder elements which preserve space for the content to load into.

-Class names are provided to preserve spaces for images with 16:9, 16:10, 3:2, 4:3, and 1:1 aspect ratios.
+This component provides class names to create placeholder elements.
+Class names are provided to preserve space for content with 16:9, 16:10, 3:2, 4:3, or 1:1 aspect ratios.

 ```html
 <div data-o-component="o-lazy-load">